kermitt2/pdfalto/Readme.md

   use `-onlyGraphsCoord` (or the deprecated alias `-noImage`) to keep extracting image coordinates without dumping the image files.
 To skip all graphics processing (bitmap and vectorial), use `-skipGraphs`.

+### Runtime resources

+pdfalto reads `xpdfrc` and the `languages/` tree at startup; the paths inside `xpdfrc` are resolved relative to the directory holding it.
+It is looked for in this order:

+1. `$PDFALTO_DATA_DIR`, if set.
+2. Beside the executable — how the release archives and a local `cmake ./ && make` build are laid out.
+3. `../share/pdfalto` relative to the executable, so pdfalto can be installed the way any Unix program is, with the binary in `bin/` and its data under `share/`.
+This is what the Python wheel does.

+None of them being present is not an error: xpdf falls back to its built-in defaults, and only documents needing the non-Latin encoding tables are affected.

 ### Memory footprint on large or pathological PDFs

 Some PDFs (very long documents, or figures built from millions of vector paths) can push peak memory well beyond